The following missions and badges are available to anyone wanting to learn about getting involved in the SAP Community:

 Create a Cloud Foundry app using SAP Cloud SDK, then add security and other advanced features like resilience and caching.

 Learn how to use SAP Web Analytics to measure usage of your applications.
-You create a sample SAPUI5 web application, deploy it to SAP Cloud Platform, register the web application with SAP Web Analytics, and then view its usage data.
+You create a sample SAPUI5 web application, deploy it to SAP Business Technology Platform, register the web application with SAP Web Analytics, and then view its usage data.

-Build a cross-platform native offline mobile app from scratch with the SAP Cloud Platform Mobile Services mobile development kit.
+Build a cross-platform native offline mobile app from scratch with the SAP Mobile Services mobile development kit.

 Become proficient with the mobile development kit by learning how to handle an error archive, add styling, deep link, and leverage OData annotations.